Desktop app for all the calls on your computer

 The online tool will now transcribe and translate the audio file in just 30 seconds.

 The volume of audio content produced inside businesses every week has now outgrown the human capacity to listen to all of it.
-Most of it sits unread because there is no fast way to read through it:
+Most of it sits unread because there is no fast way to turn audio into text and scan the important parts:

 The global speech and voice recognition market reached $20.1 billion in 2024 and is projected to climb past $84 billion by 2032, driven primarily by enterprise demand for tools that handle multilingual transcription and translation at scale.
 Industry research from IDC also suggests that more than 80% of unstructured business data is now generated in audio or video form.

 For a business operating across markets, the cost of leaving audio unread compounds quickly, because every untranscribed call is a missed insight, a delayed reply, or a localization step that never happens.
-A free audio-to-text converter resets that economic equation by turning the same audio into searchable, translated text on the same day the recording was made.
+A free audio-to-text converter resets that economic equation by turning the same audio into searchable, translated text on the same day the audio was created.

 Where the value shows up most clearly: